The average student loan debt for a medical graduate is more than $200,000.

-If you’re trying to figure out how to pay off medical school debt, there are several ways you can do it.
+If you’re trying to figure out how to pay off $100K in medical school debt (or more), there are several ways you can do it.
 For example, you can refinance medical school loans, apply for loan forgiveness or repayment assistance programs, and more.

 Here’s what to know about your options and how to choose the right one for you.